Green Arts & Good Energy

 Renewable Energy at the Green Arts Conference

-In October 2019 Good Energy will be attending and presenting at our Green Arts Conference, showcasing their work as a sustainable supplier to the cultural sector in Scotland, and working with Green Arts members to secure the best rates and opportunities for our members.
-Tickets are available on our Green Arts Conference webpage.
+In October 2019 Good Energy attended and presented at our Green Arts Conference, showcasing their work as a sustainable supplier to the cultural sector in Scotland, and working with Green Arts members to secure the best rates and opportunities for our members.

 Learn more about Renewable Energy